emeka-osuagwu/Fetcher/README.md

 # Install
 Via Composer

-To add open-source-evangelist as a dependency, run the following in your project directory.
+To add open-source-fetcher as a dependency, run the following in your project directory.

 ```php
 $ composer install emeka/fetcher